rosenpin/todoist-mcp-server/README.md

 - `get_labels` - List all labels
 - `create_label` - Create new labels

-## API Reference
+## Technical Details

-This server implements the [Model Context Protocol](https://modelcontextprotocol.io) specification.
+This connector implements the [Model Context Protocol](https://modelcontextprotocol.io) specification.
 Each tool returns structured data that Claude can understand and act upon.

 ## Support